The Marathon du Medoc is not just an ordinary Marathon for many reasons.

 - Continental Breakfast daily including early breakfast on race day

-- Sunday Walk & Lunch through the Medoc Vineyards including private return transfers
+- Sunday Walk & Lunch through the Medoc Vineyards including coach transfers

-- Travelling Fit Experts located at Le Normandie hotel to answer any questions
+- Travelling Fit Experts located in Bordeaux to answer any questions

 Exclusive to Travelling Fit clients